NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/max-n-of.md

-In the model below, there are a group of people in a footrace.
-We want to be able to identify the leaders in the race, and will turn the 3 furthest people to a different color using `max-n-of`.
+In the model below, there cells that are growing and dividing.
+Every tenth tick, we ask the three biggest cells to divide using `max-n-of`.